- CHERYL TWEEDY and the estate of the late Sir Bobby Robson are suing Rupert Murdoch’s beleaguered UK tabloids for phone hacking

 Neither Ms Tweedy’s representatives, nor NGN, reportedly commented on the claim when asked at the time, and it is not known whether it will form any part of her lawsuit.

-However, the News of the World’s sister paper The Sun wrote extensively about Ms Tweedy’s medical status, citing unnamed sources, under the byline of former Showbiz Editor Gordon Smart.
+However, the News of the World’s sister paper The Sun wrote extensively about Ms Tweedy’s medical status, citing unnamed sources, under the byline of a prominent former Showbiz Editor.

-As part of her action, Ms Tweedy will, along with all the Claimants, be making specific allegations about Mr Smart’s evidence to the Leveson Inquiry.
+As part of her action, Ms Tweedy will, along with all the Claimants, be making specific allegations about Sun staff’s evidence to the Leveson Inquiry.

 In the legal action to date, News UK denies, or does not admit, any wrongdoing on behalf of The Sun.